Smarsden007/web-sprint-challenge-applied-javascript/README.md

 It allows you to easily access them within a dom and make changes with very little effort.

 5. What is a component?
-They are funtions that return HTMl within a JS file.
+They are funtions that return HTMl within a JS file, it completes this action by having html, css and javascrip encapsulated in itself.